 A good tax resolution service can be a huge asset as you navigate this process.
 While they won’t get your tax debt down to zero, they will be able to negotiate on your behalf for a reasonable payment plan, get your books up to date so that you’re not missing any tax deductions that could lower your total debt, and generally reduce the stress of this very stressful situation.

 Be mindful that some unscrupulous companies or individuals claim to be able to “fight the IRS” on your behalf to remove debts completely or negotiate them away.
 These are likely scammy set-ups designed to prey on those who look for help faster than they look for proper credentials.

 With the help of your tax expert, or on your own if you are comfortable doing so, you’ll take the following steps to resolve your back taxes.

-Once you’ve cleaned up past issues with the IRS, take some time to prep for future tax filings.
-Having good bookkeeping systems in place or setting up an ongoing relationship with a bookkeeping and tax filing service can make your future tax filings a breeze, ensuring you never wind up facing this situation again.
-Who knows?
+- Once you’ve cleaned up past issues with the IRS, take some time to prep for future tax filings.
+Having good bookkeeping systems in place or setting up an ongoing relationship with a bookkeeping and tax filing service can prevent you from facing this situation again.
 You might even find new opportunities for tax deductions to save money.

 What if you can’t pay what you owe?

 If you’ve been stalling on filing your taxes because you’re worried you can’t pay what you owe, relax.
 Remember that the IRS is interested in collecting what you owe, not making it impossible for you to pay it.
 There are several IRS tax relief programs if you’re faced with a tax amount you can’t pay all at once.

 One initiative, called Fresh Start, is specifically designed to help taxpayers who can’t pay their full tax bills.
 The program offers four options.